-Tonight begins the holiday of Simchat Torah which is observed for one day in Israel and two days in the Diaspora.
+The holiday of Simchat Torah, which is observed for one day in Israel and two days in the Diaspora, is observed at the end of the Sukkot Festival.
 Simchat Torah is the holiday in which we celebrate the completion of the Torah reading cycle.
 The Torah is divided up in such a way that it is read from beginning to end each year.
 Indeed, and as soon as it is finished we waste no time – we immediately begin reading it from the beginning on the very same day.

 Now when King David got home that night, his wife, Michal gave him a scolding.
 “Are you out of your mind?!?!
 What were you doing out there?
 You can’t let loose like that!
 You’re the king of Israel!
 The king of Israel can’t be seen dancing wildly in the streets!!”

 Michal might have been right, actually.
 Michal was not only the wife of a king, but she was also the daughter of a king – King Saul.
 She surely knew royal protocol and formality.
 She’d probably fit right into Buckingham Palace without any further training!
 Yes, a king, queen, president, and prime minister must act a certain way in public.